erochest/tardi/cline_docs/active_context.md

   - Monitored performance impact and addressed issues as they arose

 ## Next Steps
-1. Implement Return Stack:
-   - Add return stack to VM
-   - Implement basic return stack operations (>r, r>, r@)
-   - Update tests for return stack functionality

-2. Add Character Values and Literals:
+1. Add Character Values and Literals:
    - Implement Value::Char(char)
    - Add support for character literals in scanner and compiler
    - Implement character escape sequences